Nominations, Petitions for Candidate for Office:

 - Request that a pair of Justices bring a ballot to your home.

 If you have suggestions, or if there is any other way we can assist you with voting, please call the Town Clerk ahead of time, so we can be sure to accommodate your needs.
-You can also call any of the Justices of the Peace or Selectboard members.
+You can also contact any of the Justices of the Peace or Selectboard members for assistance.

 The Lincoln Board of Civil Authority (BCA) would like to remind members of the community that campaign electioneering communications are regulated by Vermont Law, V.S.A.
 Title 17, Subchapter 8, Sections 2891, 2892, and 2893.
 The BCA has adopted a Polling Place Code of Conduct (see below), which is also available at the Town office upon request.